No-masking theorem for observables: Masking of Observables

-Now that we have shown that no masker can mask all observables acting on $\mathcal{H}^2$ we can ask whether there exists a set of observables that are comaskable, i.e., can be masked by the same channel.
-And the answer is yes, for e.g., for the case of $\sigma^3$ as explained in the next section, the set of observables (with $a_0=0$) that are comaskable with it can be written as $\{m_1\sigma^{1}+m_2\sigma^{2}+\sigma^3: \vec{m}\in\mathbb{R}^2\}$.
-It can be easily seen that this set satisfies Eq.(\ref{maskcond2}) for $\vec{b}=\{0,0,1/2\}$ and Eq.(\ref{maskcond3}) by construction.
-Note that instead of $\sigma^3$ one could choose any other observable in $\mathcal{M}^2$ to be masked, Eq.(\ref{maskcond1}) would then give a channel (non-unique) that would map that observable to identity.
-One can then construct a set of observables that are comaskable with the chosen observable as done above for $\sigma^3$.
-We will discuss this in more detail in the next section.

-The masking operation hides the information about the observable from the system.
-Now we know that in the Schr\"odinger picture, if a CPTP map hides completely the information about a state from its output then one can ask the question: where has this information gone?
-This is answered by the no-hiding theorem which proves that this information remains in some subspace of the environment and cannot be hidden in the system-environment correlations \cite{braunstein}.
-We now ask the same question for observables in the Hiesenberg picture and find that the answer is given by an analogous theorem for observables. \begin{theorem}[No-hiding theorem for observables] For an arbitrary observable $\mathcal{O}_A\in\{\hat{n}\cdot\vec{\sigma}:\hat{n} \text{ is a unit vector}\}$ under the masking operation, if the information about $\mathcal{O}_A$ is lost from $A$, then it can be found in the environment. \end{theorem} \qedsymbol{$\blacksquare$} \begin{proof} See Appendix \ref{nohiding}. \end{proof} In physics, symmetry operations lead to the conservation laws for physical systems.
-For example, if $G$ is the generator of some symmetry operation and if the later commutes with the Hamiltonian, then the physical observable represented by the operator $G$ is conserved.
-However, since the masker $U$ defined in Appendix \ref{nohiding} does not commute with the observable $\mathcal{O}_A\otimes\mathbb{I}_E$, the no-hiding theorem for observables suggests a conservation law beyond the usual symmetry operation.
+In physics, symmetry operations lead to conservation laws for physical systems.
+For example, if $G$ is the generator of some symmetry operation and if the latter commutes with the Hamiltonian, then the physical observable represented by the operator $G$ is conserved.
+However, since the unitary that implements the masking process for an arbitrary observable $\mathcal{O}_A$ of the type $\hat{n}\cdot\boldsymbol{\sigma}$, does not commute with the observable $\mathcal{O}_A\otimes\mathbb{I}_E$ (see Appendix A for details), the above theorem suggests a conservation law for observables beyond the usual symmetry operation.